How Istiklal Caddesi Became Istanbul’s Most Famous and Fashionable Street

 Istiklal Caddesi before the foundation of Turkey

 It wasn’t until the founding of the Republic of Turkey that this famous street received its third and present name.
+Look for place mark on the Map with Tourist Attractions in the Modern Part of Istanbul.
 Originally the street was simply called Grand Avenue (Cadde-i Kebir).
 With the arrival and settlement of non-Muslims and European foreigners in the 17th century, Istiklal Caddesi was referred to as ‘Grand Rue de Pera’.

 At the end of the 18th century French, English, Dutch, Greek, Venetian, Spanish, Russian, Swiss and Prussian diplomats built their winter manors in the area.
 Along with this multi-national population came the still existing variety in religious buildings such as the Roman Catholic churches of Santa Maria and St. Anthony of Padua Cathedral, the Greek Orthodox Haghia Triada, the Armenian Church, and many other churches and synagogues.